 No time limit.

-Once you’re inside, you may spend as much time as you want, even up to closing time.
+You may spend as much time as you want, even up to closing time.

 Are walk-ins allowed?